| 47.65 -0.71 (-1.47%) | 04-07 16:00 | |||||||||||||

 |||

-Price has closed above its short-term moving average.
-Short-term moving average is currently above mid-term; and above long-term moving average.
-From the relationship between price and moving averages: This stock is BULLISH in short-term; and NEUTRAL in mid-long term.[ GBX ] has closed below upper band by 32.8%.
-Bollinger Bands are 45% narrower than normal.
-The narrow width of the bands suggests low volatility as compared to its normal range.
-The bands have been in this narrow range for 2 bars.
-This is a sign that the market may be about to initiate a new trend.
+Price has closed below its short-term moving average.
+Short-term moving average is currently below mid-term; and above long-term moving average.
+From the relationship between price and moving averages: This stock is BEARISH in short-term; and NEUTRAL in mid-long term.[ GBX ] has closed below the lower bollinger band by 11.0%.
+If price is in a downtrend band; this downward trend might continue.
+However a short term pullback inside the band is likely.
+Bollinger Bands are 7.3% wider than normal.
+The current width of the bands does not suggest anything about the future direction or movement of prices.

 | If tomorrow: | Open lower | Open higher |